somacruzer/handcrafted-persona-engine-Soma/README.md

         *   Set `TextModel`: The name of the LLM you want to use (e.g., `llama3`, `gpt-4o`).
         *   Set `TextApiKey`: Enter your API key *only if* your LLM service requires one (leave empty `""` otherwise).
     *   `Live2D` section:
         *   Check the `ModelName` value.
-By default, it likely points to the included demo model (e.g., `"hiyori"`).
+By default, it likely points to the included demo model (e.g., `"Haru"`).
 If you want to use your *own* model later, you'll need to put its files in a folder under `Resources/Live2D/Avatars/` and change this setting to match your folder name.
 *   Save the `appsettings.json` file.
-*   **(Optional but Recommended) Edit Personality:**
+*   **(Optional but Recommended) Configure Personality (`personality.txt`):**
+    *   Navigate to `Resources/Prompts/`.
+Here you will find `personality.txt` (the active file) and `personality_example.txt` (a template).
+    *   **Important:** If you are **not** using the specially fine-tuned LLM (which is not provided in public releases), the default content of `personality.txt` might not work well with standard models.
-    *   Navigate to `Resources/Prompts/` and open `personality.txt` with a text editor.
+    *   In this case, open and examine `personality_example.txt` with a text editor.
+This file provides a basic template suitable as a starting point for standard OpenAI-compatible models.
-    *   Modify this file to define your character's personality, background, and how it should respond. **Remember:** Significant prompt engineering might be needed if you aren't using the specially fine-tuned LLM (see [Overview](#overview)).
+    *   **You will likely need to copy the contents of `personality_example.txt` into `personality.txt` (overwriting the original content) and *then* modify `personality.txt`** to define your specific character's personality, background, rules, and how it should respond.
+    *   Remember: Significant prompt engineering in `personality.txt` might be needed to get good results with standard LLMs (see [Overview](#overview)).

 **Step 5: Run Persona Engine!**

 *   Double-click the `PersonaEngine.exe` file in the main folder.
 *   This will open the main **Configuration and Control UI**, *not* the avatar itself.
 The console window behind it shows detailed logs.
+Check the console for messages about CUDA/GPU initialization if you set it up.
 *   If the LLM is reachable and the resources (especially Whisper models) are in the right place, the engine should initialize and start listening for your voice input.
 Try speaking into your microphone.

 **Step 6: View the Avatar (via Spout)**